ashleyfae/expanding-archives/readme.txt

 == Changelog ==

+= 2.1.0 - 23 March 2024 =
+* New: Added support (via a filter) for specifying a cut-off date.
+See readme FAQ for details.

 = 2.0.2 - 3 February, 2022 =
 * Refactor: Posts are now retrieved via a custom REST API endpoint, instead of the default.
 This allows developers to more easily filter the query arguments for retrieving posts.